Mathematics

 Fluency:

 Fluency development is developing pupil’s understanding of mathematical concepts and skills, how they link and how they ‘work’, in order for pupils to be competent and confident in using a variety of mathematical strategies and approaches independently.
-It is developed through regular discussion about strategies and methods, a recognition and understanding that there is not one right way of solving a calculation or problem, and regular arithmetic practice (Maths of the Day, arithmetic sessions in Key Stage Two, Times Table practice particularly in lower Key Stage Two).
+It is developed through regular discussion about strategies and methods and through a recognition and understanding that there is not one right way of solving a calculation or problem.

 Reasoning: